 - Then slowly drizzle the egg yolks into the chocolate-cream mixture whisking the whole time until all the yolks are incorporated.

-- Next, pour 1/2 cup of the chocolate cream mixture to each ramekin.
+- Next, pour 1/2 cup of the chocolate cream mixture into each ramekin.
 Then carefully pour boiling water into the larger pan around the small ramekins until it reaches halfway up the sides.
-Pour slowly to avoid getting water into your custard mixture.
+Pour slowly to avoid getting water into the custard mixture.

 - Cover the larger pan with foil and bake for 30 minutes until the custards are set.
 Note: Be careful when placing the larger pan into the oven as it will be hot to the tough from the boiling water.